jarstorm/nanocorp/README.md

 It's construcvted using Maven as dependency manager.

-It uses MySQL as database to store daat read from data.json file.
+It uses MySQL as database to store data read from data.json file.

 To launch it you only need to Run As Java Application the MainAppConfig file.
 It will create a server in http://localhost:8090

 Inside application.properties file you could change MySQL connection parameters.

+It uses Spring Security to manage JWT authentication from frontend client.

 ## Frontend
 The frontend uses React and Redux as main technologies.